Arrlindii/wagawin-sdk-ios/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo and run `pod install` from the Example directory first.

 ## Requirements
 The Sdk supports iOS 7.1+ and XCode 7.3+